ivy-net/avs-helm-charts/charts/ava/README.md

 - Check the logs of the Helm deployment for any errors.

 ## Changelog
+- 0.2.7 - add missing part of the application config (in values files)
+- 0.2.6 - bump application version to 1.5.0
 - 0.2.5 - changes to documentation
 - 0.2.4 - better documentation
 - 0.2.3 - accidental change (in line with all other)